Fantastic prices on houses in need of renovation in Moclinejo outside Malaga (towards Nerja)

 Proximity to the beaches

-The nearest beach is about 12 minutes away by car (many cycle down) in Rincón de la Victoria.
+The nearest beach is about 12 minutes away by car (many bikes down) in Rincón de la Victoria.

-If you cycle down the road to the beach in Rincón, you can continue cycling along the flat beach all the way to the new, mighty port of Malaga city.
-If you walk from the beach in Rincón to Malaga, it takes about 3.5 hours.
-The route is approximately 11 kilometers long!
-About halfway you will find the Caves of La Araña where Neanderthals lived more than 20,000 years ago!
+If you cycle down the road to the beach in Rincón, you can continue cycling along the flat beach all the way to the new, powerful port of Malaga city.
+If you walk from the beach in Rincón to Malaga , it will take about 3.5 hours.
+The distance is about 11 kilometers long!
+About halfway there you will find the Caves of La Araña where Neanderthals lived more than 20,000 years ago!

-The beach in Rincon is about 7 kilometers long , and has, among other things:
+The beach in Rincon is about 7 kilometers, and has, among other things:

 • Parking (free)